Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The Queen's Village| ©ToucanWings

-The fact that Versailles is a palatial and very "stuffy" environment does not mean that there are no places where children can feel like they are in a fairytale setting.
-This is especially true in the Queen's Village.
+Just because Versailles is a palatial and very 'stuffy' setting doesn't mean that there aren't places where children can feel like they're in a fairytale environment.
+This is especially true of the Queen's Village.
 A place that Marie-Antoinette had built for her recreation.

 It has various attractions, such as English gardens (which imitate nature) and a lake with marquees and pike.
-She also had 12 wooden cabins built in Flemish and Norman style, which children will think are straight out of a fairy tale.
+She also had 12 wooden huts built in Flemish and Norman style that will look like something out of a fairy tale to children.

-It is right next to the Petit Trianon, so don't hesitate to go there with the kids.
-They'll have a wonderful time.
+It is located right next to the Petit Trianon, so don't hesitate to go there with the kids.
+They will have a great time.

-Bring a backpack with you with food and drinks
+Bring a backpack with you with food and drink

-You are allowed to bring a rucksack into Versailles.
-You can take a snack and a drink in it, in case the kids get hungry.
-Nevertheless, the gardens of Versailles are full of kiosks and places to buy food.
+You are allowed to enter Versailles with a backpack.
+You can carry some snacks and drinks in it, in case the children get hungry.
+However, the gardens of Versailles are full of kiosks and places to buy food.
 For more information on these, see where to eat in Versailles here.

 On the Petit Train| ©Pablo C.M